Skip to content

 Question

-Given \(n\) items, the weight of the \(i\)-th item is \(wgt[i-1]\) and its value is \(val[i-1]\), and a knapsack with a capacity of \(cap\).
-Each item can be chosen only once, but a part of the item can be selected, with its value calculated based on the proportion of the weight chosen, what is the maximum value of the items in the knapsack under the limited capacity?
+Given \(n\) items, where the weight of the \(i\)-th item is \(wgt[i-1]\) and its value is \(val[i-1]\), and a knapsack with capacity \(cap\).
+Each item can be selected only once, but a portion of an item can be selected, with the value calculated based on the proportion of weight selected, what is the maximum value of items in the knapsack under the limited capacity?
 An example is shown in Figure 15-3.

-Figure 15-3 Example data of the fractional knapsack problem
+Figure 15-3 Example data for the fractional knapsack problem

-The fractional knapsack problem is very similar overall to the 0-1 knapsack problem, involving the current item \(i\) and capacity \(c\), aiming to maximize the value within the limited capacity of the knapsack.
+The fractional knapsack problem is very similar overall to the 0-1 knapsack problem, with states including the current item \(i\) and capacity \(c\), and the goal being to maximize value under the limited knapsack capacity.

-The difference is that, in this problem, only a part of an item can be chosen.
-As shown in Figure 15-4, we can arbitrarily split the items and calculate the corresponding value based on the weight proportion.
+The difference is that this problem allows selecting only a portion of an item.
+As shown in Figure 15-4, we can arbitrarily split items and calculate the corresponding value based on the weight proportion.

-Figure 15-4 Value per unit weight of the item
+Figure 15-4 Value of items per unit weight

-Maximizing the total value of the items in the knapsack essentially means maximizing the value per unit weight.
-From this, the greedy strategy shown in Figure 15-5 can be deduced.
+Maximizing the total value of items in the knapsack is essentially maximizing the value per unit weight of items.
+From this, we can derive the greedy strategy shown in Figure 15-5.

-1. Sort the items by their unit value from high to low.
+1. Sort items by unit value from high to low.

-2. Iterate over all items, greedily choosing the item with the highest unit value in each round.
+2. Iterate through all items, greedily selecting the item with the highest unit value in each round.

-3. If the remaining capacity of the knapsack is insufficient, use part of the current item to fill the knapsack.
+3. If the remaining knapsack capacity is insufficient, use a portion of the current item to fill the knapsack.

-Figure 15-5 Greedy strategy of the fractional knapsack problem
+Figure 15-5 Greedy strategy for the fractional knapsack problem

-We have created an Item class in order to sort the items by their unit value.
-We loop and make greedy choices until the knapsack is full, then exit and return the solution:
+We created an Item class to facilitate sorting items by unit value.
+We loop to make greedy selections, breaking when the knapsack is full and returning the solution:

 fractional_knapsack.py